 What to do after getting a kitten?

 We require new owners to visit their personal vet within 72 hours.
 This visit serves two purposes – 1) it allows your vet to meet your kitten under the best of circumstances, and 2) it gives you an independent assessment of your kitten’s health.
 This visit should be nothing more than a “well kitty” check since your kitten will have had age-appropriate vaccinations, be spayed or neutered and be microchipped.

 Unfortunately, shipping is not available for Dixie Willow pet kittens.
 You may pick up your kitten from our home or we are happy to work out a meeting place within a reasonable distance.
 We may also transport your kitten(s) a farther distance for a fee.
 For instance, we have occasionally arranged to transport kittens and coordinated it with a trip to visit family or friends.
 So if you live elsewhere in the US and are interested in a Dixie Willow kitten, we can discuss whether a trip to your area is possible.

 If I’m getting a Dixie Willow kitten, can I come visit him/her?

-Yes, if you are getting a kitten from us, you are welcome to visit your kitten approximately 2 weeks after he/she has had the first vaccinations.
+Yes, if you are getting a kitten from us, you are welcome to visit your kitten approximately 2 weeks after he/she has had the first vaccinations and as long as there aren’t any younger unvaccinated kittens.
 These visits are BY APPOINTMENT ONLY and usually scheduled on the weekend.